BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 ----------

 Via the Azure portal:
-1. Find the group in your tenant (Azure Active Directory -> Groups -> Find Group in list)</li>
+1. Find the group in your tenant (Azure Active Directory -> Groups -> Find Group in list)
-2. Click the group from the list</li>
+2. Click the group from the list
-3. In the left pane, click “Members”</li>
+3. In the left pane, click “Members”
-4. At the top, click “Add members”</li>
+4. At the top, click “Add members”
-5. Find the principals you want to add to the group and click them, then click “select” at the bottom</li>
+5. Find the principals you want to add to the group and click them, then click “select” at the bottom
-6. You should see a message in the top right saying “Member successfully added”</li>
+6. You should see a message in the top right saying “Member successfully added”

 Via PowerZure: Add-AzureADGroup -User [UPN] -Group [Group name]